pieforproviders/pieforproviders/docs/attendances_and_absences.md

 > **Assumptions/Decisions**
 > - We do not get absences from Wonderschool
 > - if an attendance exists in the wonderschool import one day and does not exist the next day, we will not find missing attendances and remove them
+> - will will not currently build a user-facing way to delete Wonderschool attendances
 >
 > **Behavior currently not defined**
-> - there is currently no user-facing way to delete Wonderschool attendances
 > - error handling

 - Potential Errors